Kew Gardens: Achievements

 The world's smallest water-lily, Nymphaea thermarum, was saved from extinction when it was grown from seed at Kew, in 2009.

 In 2022, Kew Gardens scientists identified a new species of Victoria waterlily, Victoria boliviana, that had been growing at the Gardens for over 170 years.

 Other features

 Kew Constabulary

-The gardens have their own police force, Kew Constabulary, attested under section 3 of the Parks Regulation Act 1872.
+The gardens have their own police force, the Kew Constabulary, attested under section 3 of the Parks Regulation Act 1872.
 Formerly known as the Royal Botanic Gardens Constabulary, it is a small, specialised constabulary of two sergeants and 12 officers, who patrol the grounds in a marked silver car.
-The Parks Regulation Act gives them the same powers as the Metropolitan Police within the land belonging to the gardens.
+The Parks Regulation Act gives the constabulary the same powers as the Metropolitan Police within the land belonging to the gardens.

 War memorials

 The memorial to the several Kew gardeners killed in the First World War lies in the nearby St Luke's Church in Kew.
 It was designed by Sir Robert Lorimer in 1921.

 There are two memorial benches in the gardens.
 The Remembrance and Hope seat and the Verdun Bench, both containing parts of a felled oak tree whose acorn came from the battlefield of Verdun.
 The oak was grown at Kew until a storm in 2013 damaged the tree and so required removal.